HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 To include in the PDOS the contribution from intramolecular modes of the water molecule, we used the DFT results obtained for the type II clathrate containing THF discussed above.
 In the approximation of weak coupling between water and the guest molecules in the cage, we expect that the intramolecular modes of H$_2$O would be little affected by the replacement of THF by O$_2$ at least for the purpose of the calculation of the neutron scattering cross section.

 To describe both the intermolecular and intramolecular modes we then built a PDOS by merging the classical PDOS in the low frequency region of translational and librational modes with the DFT PDOS in the high frequency region for the intramolecular modes of water.
-The resulting PDOS projected on the different atomic species are shown in shown in \cref{fig:O2-H2O-sp}.
+The resulting PDOS projected on the different atomic species are shown in shown in \cref{fig:O2-H2O-sp} for the O$_2$-clathrate hydrate.
 The simulated PDOS serve to compare with the measurements presented in \cref{sec:vcn}.